Unreal Engine: Other uses

 Unreal Engine has also been used by non-creative fields due to its availability and feature sets.
 It has been used as a basis for a virtual reality tool to explore pharmaceutical drug molecules in collaboration with other researchers, as a virtual environment to explore and design new buildings and automobiles, and used for cable news networks to support real-time graphics.
 Some car companies, most prominently including Rivian, use Unreal Engine in their infotainment systems.

 In March 2012, Epic Games announced a partnership with Virtual Heroes of Applied Research Associates to launch Unreal Government Network, a program that handles Unreal Engine licenses for government agencies.
 Several projects originated with this support agreement, including an anaesthesiology training software for U.S. Army physicians, a multiplayer crime scene simulation developed by the FBI Academy, and various applications for the Intelligence Advanced Research Projects Activity with the aim to help intelligence analysts recognize and mitigate cognitive biases that might affect their work.
 Similarly, the DHS Science and Technology Directorate and the U.S. Army's Training and Doctrine Command and Research Laboratory employed the engine to develop a platform to train first responders titled Enhanced Dynamic Geo-Social Environment (EDGE).

+In 2024, the seventh generation Ford Mustang was released, which features a 12.4-inch digital instrument cluster and 13.2-inch infotainment touchscreen, powered by the Unreal Engine.